-Found singly or in groups on coral and rocky reefs and amongst rubble.
+Found singly or in constellations, amongst rubble areas of coral and rocky reefs.
+Their colour and pattern may vary.

 Sea Stars have remarkable regenerative powers, when attacked and damaged by predators they are able to grow new arms.
 They usually have five arms but have been found with 4 or 6 arms, this may be because more than one arm has been damaged at one time!